 One time my eldest son was made fun of at school; one boy called him “black Tharan” in front of me.
 I immediately asked the child if Tharan’s hair and face were the same colour.
 When he sheepishly said no, I told him to learn his colours better!

 When asked to write for Dark is Beautiful, Sanchu was apprehensive initially.
 But when we told her that this was helping to campaign for a cause that it would help bring awareness to several others and help create a world that is free of discrimination on the basis of colour, especially for the next generations, she cheerfully agreed!
 In a matter of minutes, she said a little prayer and had the poem thought out, typed out and formatted!

 Amazing this way

-by Sanchitha Rahael Sathyadass, age 12
+A poem by Sanchitha Rahael Sathyadass, aged 12

 Black or white,

 Red or blue,